KarlPurk/redux-decorators/readme.md

 }
 ```

-In the above example we have used the `@Slice` decorator to specify that the `addItems` reducer should receive the value of the `items` slice from the state tree.
+Above we have extended the previous example and used the `@Slice` decorator to specify that the `addItems` reducer should receive the value of the `items` slice from the state tree.
+This is an example of a single class operating on multiple state slices.

 ### @Reducer([actionReducer1, actionReducer2, ...])